or-equals/ember-qunit-testing.vim/README.md

 # Ember-QUnit Testing With Vim

-Quickly run your tests in Chrome
+Quickly run your Ember tests in a browser

 Check out what this puppy does in a screencast [gist](https://gist.github.com/hjdivad/ea726b2caac4a8385788)